-When a Plan of Study is submitted in GradPath, the Advisor must complete this section on the form.
+When a Plan of Study is submitted in GradPath, the Faculty Advisor must complete this section on the form.
 This is the only time it will have to be completed, and you cannot approve or deny until you have done so.

 Note: If a doctoral student submitted a paper Plan of Study before GradPath was in use, the committee chair is asked to complete this section on the student’s final defense committee appointment form.

 This redirects you to the student’s main GradPath page, where you may view any other forms pending, submitted, approved, or denied for that student.

 If GradPath recognizes that the information on a form violates a Graduate College policy, the student receives this warning when the form is submitted and it is saved and displayed directly above the comment field.
 A validation warning normally means that the student would need a petition approved by the Graduate College in order to have the GradPath form approved.

 The Workflow Approval Path shows you where the form has been, the action taken, and where it’s going.
 Approvals progress through all the routing in a section before progressing to the next, and each section has at least one approval group.
 The approval group may be contain a single name or may have multiple approvers.
 Click on the blue link in any approval group to see more details regarding the person/people in the group.

 Note: The Pre-check Stage section displays if the program has asked that the Graduate Coordinator be the first reviewer for their students’ forms.
 Many departments choose to have forms go directly to the faculty for approval and thus skip this pre-check stage.

 Why am I being asked to approve a form in GradPath?

 Directors of Graduate Studies and faculty who are named by students as a faculty advisor or chair of a committee are required to approve or deny the applicable form.